dkvz/dorade-noframework-blog/README.md

 I made it so the listener is actually always enabled.
 Hope this isn't an issue for performance or mobile batteries.

+### Bypassing page.js
+The pushstate listener of page.js will intercept everything on the current domain.
+I had this issue with my RSS file, but I've also had it before when directly linking stuff.

+Links that have one of the following traits will be ignored by page.js and thus allow being downloaded or linked directly:
+* Links that are not of the same origin
+* Links with the download attribute
+* Links with the target attribute
+* Links with the rel="external" attribute

 ### Image minification
 There is a plugin that doesn't appear to work and two loaders.